-We've recently been made aware of an email scam that misuses our trusted brand to deceive the public.
-We have taken all practicable legal steps to attempt to shut these people down, reported this scam to Netsafe, and posted information about the scam on our social media to warn people not to engage with this.
-We are sorry if you have been affected.
+From time to time we're made aware of scams that misuse our trusted brand to deceive the public.
+We take all practicable legal steps to attempt to shut down these fake accounts and scams, and we're sorry if you have been affected.

 - Whittaker's will never contact you out of the blue and ask you to be a taste tester or to complete an opinion survey.